openharmony/docs/en/device-dev/driver/driver-peripherals-external-des.md

      4. On the mobile phone, select the network named **test** in the available Wi-Fi list and enter the password.

         The network name and password are configured in the **hostapd.conf** file.
-You can see that network name in the connected Wi-Fi list if the connection is successful.
+You can see the network name in the connected Wi-Fi list if the connection is successful.

      5. Ping the test terminal from the development board.